rastislavkopal/applift-blog-app/README.md

 ## backend

 Contains:
+ - CI (Github actions) pipeline is set-up and ready, but would need separate repo for backend itself.
  - Project structure used by (https://github.com/danielfsousa/express-rest-boilerplate -> auth and project struct) -> its a repository that I use always for my personal projects
  - System docs in ./backend/sys_focs folder -> ER diagrams and use cases
  - UML docs can be generate in backend folder using `yarn docs` -> open in browser: backend/docs/index.html